NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/python-setup/index.md

 Open the program **Anaconda Prompt** (Windows) or **Terminal** (Mac) and paste in

 * `pip install lckr-jupyterlab-variableinspector` + <kbd>Enter</kbd>
+* If you get an error message, try the following command instead
+    * `conda install -c conda-forge jupyterlab-variableinspector`

 &nbsp;
 ### Step 4: VSCode